-• In case of emergencies or immediate risks, the driver should follow established emergency procedures, contact emergency services if required, and provide assistance to passengers as necessary.

-Regularly monitor the effectiveness of control measures and reviewing the process of ensuring to ensure its ongoing relevance and effectiveness.
+In case of emergencies or immediate risks, the driver should follow established emergency procedures, contact emergency services if required, and provide assistance to passengers as necessary.
+Monitoring and reviewing: Regularly monitor the effectiveness of control measures and reviewing the process of ensuring to ensure its ongoing relevance and effectiveness.